[Image Credit: Elyse Holmes]

 Her eyes were half open and I closed them.
 I placed her hands together over her abdomen.
 My balance wavered, and I sat on the floor beside her bed for a long while.
 I wanted to remain beside her, in between life and death, in a tender fog that stretched out over us, stopping time.

-When I could, I stood up and walked down the worn carpet to the room where my mother slept.
+When I could, I stood up and walked down the worn carpet to the room where my sister slept.
 In the half-light, I looked at her for a moment.
 She was on her side, wadded up.
 I sat on the bed and hesitated.
 I almost wanted to let her sleep, not waking her, not telling her.
 Then I gently put my hand on her and she woke.
 Her hands were curled and she squinted, looking like a boxer knocked to the mat.

 “She’s gone,” I said.